Travis

 Pull requests sent from forked repositories do not have access to encrypted variables or data even if these are defined in the fork source project unless certain repository settings in Travis CI aren’t set.

-Repository settings - forks #
+Fork Repository settings #

 Repository security settings for forked repositories on Git are available starting March 1st, 2022.